juju/docs/src/en/tut-google.md

 Title: Create a Google Compute Engine controller
+TODO:  Still WIP: needs refinement and further details
+       Decide on a better example than Django
-TODO:  Remove default model?
+       Remove default model?
+       Create a new model from the GUI
-       Image for Juju GUI
+       Image for Juju GUI with Haproxy
        Image for GCE Dashboard with resources
+       Check whether 'juju gui --with-credentials' will be a thing

 # Create a Google Compute Engine controller

 Juju is unrivalled in its ability to model and deploy dependable cloud distributed applications.
-To prove this, we're going to use Juju to deploy one such application - XXXX - with Google Compute Engine (GCE) in less than 20 minutes.
-But you could just as easily use Amazon AWS or Microsoft Azure, and just as easily deploy Kubernetes (LINK), XX or even OpenStack(LINK).
+To prove this, we're going to use Juju to deploy one such application - Django - with Google Compute Engine (GCE) in less than 10 minutes.
+But you could just as easily use Amazon AWS or Microsoft Azure, and just as easily deploy Kubernetes, Cassandra or even OpenStack.
 It's the magic of Juju that's making it happen.

 ## Step 1: Installation